Public Archaeology Program

-The minimum age of participation is 15.
+Minimum age of participation is 12.
 Participants under the age of 18 must be accompanied by a responsible adult at all times.
 All participants will be required to complete a Volunteer Liability Waiver Form and a Photography Waiver Form.
-Participants under the age of 18 must also complete an Informed Consent Form.
+The guardian of participants under the age of 18 must also complete an Informed Consent Form.

 Register online, email email@example.com or call 403-220-8537 for more information.